guardian/riff-raff/riff-raff/public/docs/riffraff/hooksAndCD.md

 ### Continuous Deployment configurations

-A continuous deployment configuration is designed to watch a build server (currently only TeamCity) and react to events.
+A continuous deployment configuration is designed to watch for new builds and react to events.
 You can currently set up a configuration that reacts to a successful build.
 When the matching event occurs, Riff-Raff will start a deploy automatically to the specified environment, using the specified recipe.